prakash09/To-Be-Ninja/README.md

 * [My Code School](https://www.youtube.com/watch?v=AWliApDc61w&list=PL2_aWCzGMAwLSqGsERZGXGkA5AfMhcknE) - One of the best tutorials to start programming in C.
 * [Books]() - Coming soon!
+* [Getting Started With Sport Of Programming](http://sportprogramming.blogspot.in/2014/07/getting-started-with-sport-of.html) - The best set and step by step guide of competitive programming.

 ### Python